MilanuA/Space-game/README.md

 This project is a simple space-themed game built using C++ and the Raylib library.
 It features basic game mechanics such as player-controlled ships, projectiles, and asteroids.

-**Disclaimer:** This project is still in development and it is made for educational purposes only.
+**Disclaimer:** This project is still in development, and it is made for educational purposes only.
 ## Features

 - **Main menu**: Navigate between different game scenes.